Duolingo leagues are definitely one of Duolingo’s biggest and most exciting features.

 Bronze is the starter league.
 From there, the goal is to work your way up through the leagues all the way up to Diamond — Duolingo’s top league.

 Duolingo Diamond League

-The Diamond league differs to the other leagues in a couple of ways.
+The Diamond league is Duolingo’s top league and differs to the other leagues in a couple of ways.

 Winning the Diamond league is even harder.
-I’ve been using Duolingo every day for nearly 5 years and I’ve only recently won it for the first time!
+I’ve been using Duolingo every day for over 6 years and I’ve only won it once!

 Duolingo bots — are people cheating?

 Because some of the XP totals — especially in the Diamond league and tournament — are so crazy high, it gets people wondering whether some users are cheating.

 All too often (and this isn’t just limited to the Diamond league) there are users that top the leaderboards with seemingly impossible XP totals.